 Generally, cats eat very fast and fill their belly up.
 This is a common cause of indigestion and stomach issues among cats.
 For this reason, it is recommended to reduce the portion size.
 You may even encourage them to slow down their eating habit by introducing a slow-feed cat bowl.

-Feeding small quantities also ensure that your kitty can eat in “one sitting”.
+Feeding small quantities also ensures that your kitty can eat in “one sitting”.
 This will help to avoid contamination.
 If the food stays out in her bowl for too long, it could indeed get contaminated, potentially hurting your cat even more.

 Reduce Outdoors Exposure